BiDAlab/HuMIdb/README.md

   + COLUMN 3: represents the x axis data of the accelerometer.

-  + COLUMN 4: represents the y acis data of the accelerometer.
+  + COLUMN 4: represents the y axis data of the accelerometer.

   + COLUMN 5: represents the z axis data of the accelerometer.